symfony/symfony-docs/components/yaml/yaml_format.rst

 The YAML Format
 ===============

-According to the official `YAML`_ website, YAML is "a human friendly data serialization standard for all programming languages".

-Even if the YAML format can describe complex nested data structure, this article only describes the minimum set of features needed to use YAML as a configuration file format.
+According to the official `YAML website`_, YAML is "a human friendly data serialization standard for all programming languages".
+The Symfony Yaml component implements a subset of the `YAML specification`_.
+Specifically, it implements the minimum set of features needed to use YAML as a configuration file format.

-YAML is a simple language that describes data.
-As PHP, it has a syntax for simple types like strings, booleans, floats, or integers.
-But unlike PHP, it makes a difference between arrays (sequences) and hashes (mappings).

 Scalars
 -------